Fesaa/Mnema/Mnema.Frontend/Docs/Writerside/topics/Set-up.md

 ## Configuration Reference

-The application follows standard .NET configuration patterns.
-You can define these values in `appsettings.json` or via environment variables using the double underscore (`__`) notation.

 > **Logging:** You can fully configure application logging using **Serilog** via the `Serilog` configuration section or corresponding environment variables.

 | Variable (JSON Path)         | Description                                                                         |